xillig/TTLocVis/paper.md

 The focus of this application is on the contents of individual tweets with regard to disaster-related classification.

-A recent analysis of COVID-19 related Tweets can be found in the integration of the packages Birdspotter and Eventually, [@kong2020], in order to analyze retweet cascades.
+A recent analysis of COVID-19 related Tweets can be found in the integration of the packages Birdspotter and Evently [@kong2020], in order to analyze retweet cascades.
 Birdspotter is a package to analyze the social influence and botness of
 Twitter users, while Evently can be used to model the temporal spread of information.